-In 2021-2022, the District offered student financial aid in the form of PELL Grants, Cal Grants, Full Time Student Success Grants, SEOG Grants and the CARES Grant totaling \$29,364,918, which is an increase of \$10,652,469 from fiscal year 2020-2021.
-Pell grants increased due to higher number of students enrolled receiving Federal Pell grants.
-Another reason for the increase is due to additional one-time HEERF student aid provided in 2021-2022 increasing the cumulative amount from \$6,326,734 to \$19,176,946.
+In 2022-2023, the District offered student financial aid in the form of PELL Grants, Cal Grants, Full Time Student Success Grants, SEOG Grants and Higher Education Emergency Relief Funds totaling \$16,323,244, which is a decrease of (\$13,041,674) from fiscal year 2021-2022.
+The main reason for the decrease is due to the ending of Federal student aid in one-time HEERF funds provided in 2021-2022.
 Note that Financial Aid expenditures are also included in the Federal and State expenditures charts on the previous pages.

-The PELL, Cal Grant, Full Time Student Success Grants, and CARES Grant were funded 100% from Federal and State allocations, and SEOG grants were funded 75% from Federal funds and 25% from a District match.
+The PELL, Cal Grant, Full Time Student Success Grants, and Higher Education Emergency Relief Funds were funded 100% from Federal and State allocations, and SEOG grants were funded 75% from Federal funds and 25% from a District match.

 The District also disbursed Direct Student Loans to qualifying students based on legislation and provided paid Federal Work Study opportunities.
 The responsibility for disbursing Direct Student Loans was transferred from commercial banks to the District in 2010-2011.
 Direct Student Loans were funded 100% from Federal funds, and Work Study was funded 75% from Federal funds and 25% from a District match.
-Students received \$1,100,378 in Direct Loans and earned \$352,150 in Federal Work Study wages from oncampus jobs.
+Students received \$1,280,847 in Direct Loans and earned \$413,510 in Federal Work Study wages from on- campus jobs.
 Providing students with opportunities to work on-campus improves student retention and success.